MateVaradi/set-ai/README.md

-# Set Recognition with LLM
+# Set Recognition with AI

 ## Overview